ChuckHill2/VideoLibrarian/Readme.md

 in order to select a movie to watch.
 This app is designed to be viewed on your TV via an HDMI connection to your laptop.

+*Note: All this information (plus more) is available in the application about box.*

 ## Prerequisites

 MovieGuide uses .NET 4.5.
 If you are using a version of Windows less than